Glycemic Index of Tomatoes - Dried

 What is the glycemic index of Tomatoes - Dried?

-Tomatoes - Dried has a glycemic index (GI) of 35, which is classified as low GI.
-As a low GI food, Tomatoes - Dried provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Tomatoes - Dried has a glycemic index of 35, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Tomatoes - Dried?